sky-joker/ansible-execution-environment-with-ubi8-sample/README.md

 ## How to run a playbook with a self-made runner container image via ansible-navigator

-You can run a playbook with the EE by using the [ansible-navigator](https://github.com/ansible/ansible-navigator).
+You can run a playbook with the runner container by using the [ansible-navigator](https://github.com/ansible/ansible-navigator).
 The following are steps to run a playbook.

 Create a virtual environment for python and install the ansible-navigator.